About radiotherapy for prostate cancer

 This page tells you about radiotherapy for prostate cancer.
 There is information about

 Radiotherapy uses high energy rays to treat cancer.
 If your cancer has not spread, you can have radiotherapy to try to cure it.
-Radiotherapy to try to cure early prostate cancer can be external beam radiotherapy from a radiotherapy machine.
-Or it can be internal radiotherapy called brachytherapy, using small radioactive metal seeds that are left in the prostate gland.
+There are 2 main types of radiotherapy treatment; external radiotherapy and internal radiotherapy.

 Radiotherapy to treat prostate cancer that has spread